 Just 20 minutes outside Dublin is a gem of a garden that should not be missed, Powerscourt Gardens which is part of the Powerscourt Estate in County Wicklow.
-The garden has been designed over a long time ago when the house was remodeled in the 1700s the garden was also remodeled and you can see formal tree plantation to the north whereas on the south side you will find terraces and cascades and fish ponds.
+The garden has been designed a long time ago when the house was remodeled in the 1700s the garden was also remodeled and you can see a formal tree plantation to the north whereas on the south side you will find terraces and cascades and fish ponds.

 The Triton Lake and the Italian Gardens include the Italianate terraces which are several terraces taking you all the way down to the lake.
 The top terrace was inspired by a Villa Butera in Italy.
 The lifesize sculptures of the two horses were designed by Hugo Hagen and are part of the family coat of arms.